It’s that time of the year again when things are wrapping up and you want to give students some time to reflect upon their school year.

-Asking learners to respond to a few of these end of the school year questions works well as a growth mindset activity.
+Asking learners to respond to a few of these end-of-year reflection questions works well also as a growth mindset activity.

 So pencil in a few of these end-of-year reflection questions for students into your lesson plan this week.

 1. What activity or event from the school year would you like to repeat at the end of the school year and why?

 2. Which class rewards did you respond to best?
 Why?

 3. Reflecting on the school year, write about your favorite memory.
 What made it so memorable?

 4. What is one moment you’re proud of?